hydraulic-software/github-desktop/README.md

 ## Comparison to other tools

-You can compare the config against the code needed to use other Electron packaging tools by reading the [script/build.ts] and [script/package.ts] files.
-The `packageApp()` function in `build.ts` and everything reachable from it could be deleted, along with the whole of `package.ts`.
-You could also delete all the code that sets up and instantiates the update manager, because Conveyor doesn't require you to do anything to initialize the update system.

 There are some feature differences vs apps packaged using Electron Forge/Squirrel.
 On Windows:

 * Your app will update itself in the background even when not in use, using the same background transfer service Windows Update